 Archeology, art history and anthropology agree that the original artists were the shamans of the group.
 They were responsible for the creation of the cave paintings, the masks and the artistic items used in the ceremonies and culture of the group.
 The shaman was also the basic scientist of the group.
 Another name for shaman is “Medicine Man/Woman” – a person who was a healer, using both spiritual and medicinal, even perhaps operational techniques, such as tooth pulling, bone setting and removal of objects embedded in a body by accident or warfare.
 Shamans were also the original physicists.
 They provided a context for how the world was and is created, linking the cosmos, other dimensions and we gather from aboriginal anthropology, a story about how the world, or physical universe, began.
 They conveyed their understandings through chants (music), story-telling (literature), and visual art.
 Their visual art depicts their visions of the universe, visions that were simultaneously about the origins of the world, healing, and spiritual growth.

-For more download the booklet, “Manifesto of Post Conceptual UnGraven Image Art Theory–A Painting’s Meanings are Inherent in its Strokes”
+For more information see: “Manifesto of Post Conceptual UnGraven Image Art Theory–A Painting’s Meanings are Inherent in its Strokes”

 Great blog.
 Just stumbled here late on Christmas day – but I’ll definitely be back – - Happy new year to all